Long-Sepaled Penstemon

 Snapdragon family (Scrophulariaceae)

-Cultivation: The preference is partial sun, rich loamy soil, and mesic conditions.
-Long-Sepaled Penstemon also tolerates full sun if there is adequate moisture.
-Like other penstemons, it rarely has problems with disease.
+Cultivation: The preference is full to partial sun, rich loamy soil, and moist to mesic conditions.
+Like other penstemons, this species rarely has problems with foliar disease.

-Range & Habitat: Long-Sepaled Penstemon occurs occasionally in eastern and southern Illinois, but it is rare or absent in northwestern areas of the state (see Distribution Map).
-Habitats include mesic open woodlands, woodland borders, oak savannas, moist meadows within woodlands, pastures, and small black soil prairies in pioneer cemeteries.
-This plant doesn't stray far from woodland areas, but may occur along the edges of prairie.
-It appears to thrive in areas with a moderate level of disturbance (whether from natural or human-related causes), as this reduces competing vegetation.
+Range & Habitat: The native Long-Sepal Penstemon occurs occasionally in eastern and southern Illinois, but it is rare or absent in northwestern areas of the state (see Distribution Map).
+Habitats include open rocky woodlands, woodland borders, oak savannas, moist meadows within woodlands, pastures, black soil prairies, and edges of old cemeteries.
+This species appears in both high quality habitats and more disturbed areas.

-Faunal Associations: Long-tongued bees are the most important pollinators of the flowers, including honeybees, bumblebees, Anthophorine bees, Miner bees, Mason bees, and large Leaf-Cutting bees, which seek nectar primarily.
+Faunal Associations: Long-tongued bees are the most important pollinators of the flowers, including honeybees, bumblebees, Anthophorine bees, digger bees, mason bees, and leaf-cutting bees, which seek nectar primarily.
 Less important visitors include Halictid bees, Sphinx moths, and hummingbirds.
 The caterpillars of the moth Elaphria chalcedonia (Chalcedony Midget) may feed on the foliage of this penstemon.
-The seeds are too small to be of much interest to birds.
 The foliage of penstemons is not a preferred food source for most mammalian herbivores.

-Comments: This penstemon has reasonably attractive flowers, and should be cultivated in wildflower gardens more often.
-Long-Sepaled Penstemon resembles Penstemon digitalis (Foxglove Penstemon) somewhat, but it is usually a little smaller and has light violet or purple flowers, while Foxglove Penstemon has white flowers that are at most tinged with violet.
-Long-Sepaled Penstemon also has longer sepals, and its anthers lack small tufts of white hair, unlike the latter species.
-Other features to consider while identifying a penstemon species include the presence or absence of ridges on the lower inner surface of the corolla, and the presence or absence of hairs on the leaves.
+Comments: This species has reasonably attractive flowers, and it should be cultivated in wildflower gardens more often.
+Long-Sepal Penstemon resembles Penstemon digitalis (Foxglove Penstemon) somewhat, but it is usually a little smaller and has light violet or purple flowers, while Foxglove Penstemon has white flowers that are at most tinged with violet.
+Long-Sepal Penstemon also has longer sepals.
+Another native penstemon, Penstemon hirsutus (Hairy Penstemon), also has pinkish flowers, but the corolla of its flowers is more constricted at the mouth and its stems are more hairy.
+Other features to consider while identifying a penstemon species include the presence or absence of ridges on the lower inner surface of the corolla, the presence or absence of hairs on the leaves, and whether or not the lower lip of the corolla extends further forward than the upper lip.

 Return